CGNS/cgns.github.io/CGNS-ReST-site/source/index.rst

    04/2020 - (marc.poinot@safrangroup.com)
              start Markdown translation and change layout, see how pages are changed/moved in the MIGRATION.txt file
-	     See governance/support about this web site migration
+	     See governance/support about this website migration

    03/2021 - (marc.poinot@safrangroup.com)
              Major update with the help of mickael.philit@safrangroup.com

 ..
-IGNORE warning message produced by the image directive below
+IGNORE the warning message produced by the image directive below
 .. image:: /_static/CGNS_logo_nobckgrnd.svg
    :width: 500px
    :align: center